dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 As mentioned before, the term "entry" will be used as a generic term to refer to both tools and workflows.
 For existing dockstore commands (tools and workflows), entry refers to the path of a specific tool or workflow.
-For checker workflows, entry refers to the path of the original entry.
+For checker workflows, entry refers to the path of the parent entry.
 It does not refer to the checker workflow's path.

 Creating a checker workflow
 ---------------------------
 Checker workflows are generally easy to create.
-First of all, if you wish to create a workflow that is based on comparison to truth files and/or truth file md5sums, you will need to generate truth files for your original tool or workflow.
+First of all, if you wish to create a workflow that is based on comparison to truth files and/or truth file md5sums, you will need to generate truth files for your parent entry.
 You will then need to create the validation tool or workflow.
-Finally, combine the original workflow or tool and the validation workflow or tool into one entity -- this will be your checker workflow.
+Finally, combine the parent entry and the validation workflow or tool into one entity -- this will be your checker workflow.

 Truth files
 ~~~~~~~~~~~
-A truth file represents the output of a workflow for a given input.
+A truth file represents the output of a parent entry for a given input.
 For example,
-if your workflow should always output file named NWD2042242.txt containing the string
+if your parent workflow should always output file named NWD2042242.txt containing the string
 "NWD2042242" when passed NWD2042242.crai, then your truth file is a file named
 NWD2042242.txt containing the string "NWD2042242".
 Now, if you run that same workflow
 with the same input, but end up with a different output (such as the string being